-All travelers entering Canada must submit their quarantine plan through the ArriveCAN mobile app within 48 hours before arriving in Canada.
+All travelers entering Canada must submit their quarantine plan through the ArriveCAN mobile app within 48 hours before arriving in Canada, including proof of reservation and payment for your 3-night booking in a government-approved hotel if flying to Canada.
 This can also give you faster processing at the airport upon arrival.
-Save proof of having submitted your information, such as a printout or screenshot of the app on your phone, as you might need to show this to airline staff before boarding a flight.

 - British Columbia’s (BC) Self-Isolation form

 All travelers arriving in BC must submit their quarantine plan online before or after arriving in British Columbia.